BlyatBeauty/Terminal-Setup/Script/Tools/ChocoUpdate - README.txt

-The ChocolateyUpdate XML file is an automated task that runs the 'chocoupdate.bat' script daily, at 9:30 pm + whenever the computer starts up.
+The ChocolateyUpdate XML file is an automated task that runs the 'chocoupdate.ps1' script daily, at 9:30 pm.

+You may have to edit the XML file in notepad and set the <Arguments> line near the end of the file to the location where you saved chocoupdate.ps1 (put this location in "double quotes")

 To import it,